 The master class had an effective, long-established system of social control.
 They kept the white poor uneducated and illiterate on purpose.
 Refusing to invest in public education, slaveholders instead used public money to fund law enforcement departments, creating an intricate and bureaucratic criminal justice system.
 This system allowed masters to incarcerate (at will) whites who failed to follow their social dictates.
 The owners of flesh understood that preserving slavery necessitated a society with near-constant surveillance, a harsh legal code, and vigilante groups ready to mete out ‘justice’ whenever courts failed.
 This brutal, terroristic system of extralegal violence reinforced the entire hierarchy.
 As Hinton Helper wrote in 1857, ‘The lords of the lash are not only absolute masters of the blacks, they are also the oracle and arbiters of all non-slaveholding whites, whose freedom is merely nominal, and whose unparalleled illiteracy and degradation is purposely perpetuated.'”[xix]

-We do not need to fall into the trap of claiming that this oppression merely made poor whites equivalent to enslaved black peoples, nor do we need to imagine that there was a massive disdain for the practice of slavery.
+We do not need to fall into the trap of claiming that this oppression merely made poor whites equivalent to enslaved black peoples, nor do we need to imagine that there was a massive disdain for the practice of slavery among non-plantation-owning whites in the South.
 The “enforced hierarchy” indeed would involve the perpetuation of racial prejudice and violence.
 We might recall the insights of WEB DuBois regarding the “wages of whiteness,”

 [Racial solidarity under Reconstruction] failed to work because the theory of race was supplemented by a carefully planned and slowly evolved method, which drove such a wedge between the white and black workers that there probably are not today in the world two groups of workers with practically identical interests who hate and fear each other so deeply and persistently and who are kept so far apart that neither sees anything of common interest.